-4. GEOMETRY OF ENGINE AND OPERATING CONDITION According to Figure 1, the studied engine model was a typical CNGDI engine with a single cylinder and two exhaust and intake valves.
-As shown in Figure 2, the engine has two pistons of different shapes.
-Two different piston crowns were considered to examine the pattern and behavior of turbulence, tumble, and swirl intensity field inside the cylinder to attain a suitable piston shape for the engine combustion process.
-The piston shapes indicated the geometry model of a real engine, which is usually operated to achieve a higher ratio of compression and the optimum process of combustion in a CNGDI engine.
-Two different piston shapes were examined to verify a suitable piston crown for the analysis of heat transfer and turbulence characteristic and for the preparation of fuel mixing for the subsequent best combustion process.
+According to Figure 1, the engine model used in this study was a typical CNGDI engine with a single cylinder and two exhaust and intake valves.
+As shown in Figure 2, it has two pistons of different shapes.
+Two different piston crowns were considered to examine the pattern and behavior of turbulence, tumble, and swirl intensity field inside the cyl inder to attain a suitable piston shape for the engine combustion process.
+The piston shapes indicated the geometry model of a real engine which is usually operated to achieve a higher ratio of compression and the optimum process of combustion in a CNGDI engine.
+Two different piston shapes were examined to verify a suitable piston crown for the analysis of heat transfer and turbulence characteristics, and for preparation of fuel mixing for the subsequent best combustion process.
 A bowl was positioned at the center of piston A crown.
-The bowl volume of piston B was deeper but was not positioned in the crown center.
+The bowl volume of piston B was deeper, but it was not positioned in the crown center.

-Fig.1.
+Figure 1.
 Schematic view of typical engine model with piston crown A

-Fig. 2.Geometry of the combustion chambers on pistons
+Figure 2.
+Geometry of the combustion chambers on pistons

-5. GRID GENERATION
+5. Grid generation

 In this study, the moving mesh-boundary algorithm was used to perform CFD simulations of the combustion process.
 Each event in the boundary and moving mesh algorithms corresponded to different boundary and mesh geometries for each different crank angle (CA) in every engine cycle step [20].
-Therefore, appropriate CFD simulations for an internal process of combustion required the calculation and analysis to be performed through the moving meshes and boundaries, transient (unsteady) calculation, high fluid dynamic characteristics (turbulence intensity), high compressible Reynolds number, heat, mass, momentum, transfer, as well as through a chemical-thermal dependent and complex geometry model.

-The process of grid generation was initiated from the mesh surface provision of the engine developed in a computeraided design (CAD) program.
+Therefore, appropriate CFD simulations for an internal process of combustion required that the calculation and analysis be performed through the moving meshes and boundaries, transient (unsteady) calculation, high fluid dynamic characteristics (turbulence intensity), high compressible Reynolds number, heat, mass, momentum, transfer, as well as through a chemicalthermal dependent and complex geometry model.
+The process of grid generation was initiated from the mesh surface provision of the engine developed in a computer-aided design (CAD) program.
 Thereafter, to deal with the CFD analysis, the surface data should be converted into a finite volume mesh.
 A grid generator program was used to generate hexahedral cells for the CFD calculation of computational mesh in this study.
-As shown in Figure3a, the International Journal of Mechanical & Mechatronics Engineering IJMME-IJENS Vol:14 No:03 mesh involves the valves and intake ports, piston bowl, and cylinder head.
-The parallel computations in the study were shown by different colors representing four computation processes.
-The cell numbers varied between 222,315 cells in the top dead center (TDC) and approximately 719,019 to 918,428 cells in the bottom dead center (BDC).
+As shown in Figure 3a, the mesh involves the valves and intake ports, piston bowl, and cylinder head.
+The parallel computations are shown by different colors, representing four computation processes.
+The cell numbers varied between 90,000 in the top dead center (TDC) and approximately 180,000 to 200,000 in the bottom dead center (BDC).
 Approximately half of the cells were employed to create the mesh at the piston bowl and cylinder head when the rational computer run time and grid sensitivity were considered.
 During the valve movement, fine grid arrangement was required to meet the convergence and stability criteria.
 Owing to their better stability and accuracy compared with tetrahedral cells, hexahedral cells were applied for mesh generation.
 A more important reason for the use of hexahedral cells was that moving meshes and boundaries are required to accomplish CFD calculation.